Advice

 What is dementia?

-Dementia is when a person has problems with memory or thinking that get worse over time.
-This is known as ‘cognitive decline’.
+Dementia is a term used to describe problems with memory or thinking.
+These symptoms get worse over time, which is known as ‘cognitive decline’.

 Dementia is caused by disease in the brain.
 It is not a natural part of aging.